In brief:

 Here are example steps to identifying a UBO:

-1. Perform a KYB check by gathering identifying information from the company - According to government regulations, each organization is allowed to decide, based on risk, what information they ask for.
+- Perform a KYB check by gathering identifying information from the company - According to government regulations, each organization is allowed to decide, based on risk, what information they ask for.
 But this generally always includes a business's legal name, any fictitious names, address, and taxpayer identification number (TIN).
 You might also check the business registration status and licensing documentation should the business require a license.
-(Read more about performing KYB checks here.)

 This is where Middesk comes in.
 Middesk’s business identity verification solution performs both KYB and KYC due diligence checks at onboarding, taking the manual work out of verifying customer identity.
-Learn more about Middesk’s business identity verification solution here.
+Schedule a demo today to learn more about how we can help you identify UBOs and conduct other business verification processes.